glossoverse/kalahim/Kalahim.md

 The verb *om*- which means 'to be (locative)' derives from *aum-* although it does not have allomorphy.
 It is also used at the neuter to mean 'There is/are' (expletive), in which case it is used with the predicative case. *om*- follows the standard verbal conjugation.

+*Omago Limlin'ija.*

+    om-a-go         Limlin'-ija
+    be.PRED-PRS-1s  Limlin-LOC:SG
-* *Om-a-go Limlin'-ija* 'I am in Limlin'
+    'I am in Limlin.'

+*Omielah jekines.*

+    om-ie-lah       jeki-nes
+    be.STA-PST-3sn  monkey-PRED:PL
-* *Om-ie-lah jeki-nes* 'There were (some) monkeys'
+    'There were (some) monkeys'

 ## Noun

 Nouns end either in a vowel or a consonant and follow their respective class declension.
 Archaic forms are given in square brackets.
-The accusative plural ending has two forms, -*nes* and -*nesse* which tend to be respectively the standard in the spoken and written language.
+The predicative plural ending has two forms, -*nes* and -*nesse* which tend to be respectively the standard in the spoken and written language.

 The predicative is used with the verb *aum-* 'to be', which has an existential meaning (while *ash*- is more generally stative).